leggedrobotics/iPlanner/README.md

 To run iPlanner, you need to install [PyTorch](https://pytorch.org/).
 We recommend using [Anaconda](https://docs.anaconda.com/anaconda/install/index.html) for installation.
 Check the official website for installation instructions for Anaconda and PyTorch accordingly.

-Then, please follow the instructions to install the necessary packages listed in the
+Please follow the instructions provided in the **INSTALL.md** file to set up your environment and install the necessary packages.
+You can find the **INSTALL.md** file in the root directory of the project.

-    requirements.txt

 #### Simulation Environment Setup